-Car has problems starting?
+Does the car have problems starting?
 Low or poor car idle?
-Engine does not reach full power or RPM?
+The engine does not reach full power or RPM?
 Does your car die, stall or lose power while you are driving?
 Is your engine misfiring?
 Is your car leaking fuel or do you notice a strong smell of petrol in your car?
 Do you notice increased fuel consumption?

 If you are experiencing one or all of those symptoms, your vehicle is very likely to have a common fuel injector problem.
 You came to the right place!